Dilesh-Bisen/Project-D.github.io/README.md

-# Student Management Informative System W
+# Student Management Informative System

 ## Project Overview

-The **Student Management Informative System W** is a comprehensive platform designed to manage and streamline student records and report generation.
+The **Student Management Informative System** is a comprehensive platform designed to manage and streamline student records and report generation.
 This project was developed in April 2024 using **Django, HTML, CSS,** and **JavaScript**.

 ## Key Features